 Caring for residents like family

 As Karlene provides compassionate care for residents at The Hearth, she enjoys her special connections and friendships that have grown immensely throughout the years.
 “I care for residents like they are my family.
 I give them the same care that I would give to my grandparents.
-And I give them the kind of care that I would want given to me if I was in their position,” she affirms.
+And I give them the kind of care that I would want to be given to me if I was in their position,” she affirms.

-Karlene and staff at The Hearth go above and beyond to ensure the health, safety, and well-being of residents.
-She says that the people who call this community home feel confidence in The Hearth's care.
+Karlene and the staff at The Hearth go above and beyond to ensure the health, safety, and well-being of residents.
+She says that the people who call this community home feel confident in The Hearth's care.
 “Our residents feel safe because they know we are doing everything we can to keep them healthy and engaged and they trust that we are uplifting their well-being,” Karlene emphasizes.

 As residents feel safe and secure in their community at The Hearth, Karlene says The Hearth’s leadership team has been a tremendous support system even through the most challenging times.
 "The Hearth's leadership team provides everything we need to keep residents safe and healthy.
 They support us in so many ways, which makes our work meaningful," she reflects.